futres/futres_website/content/publish.md

 <b>E.B.
 Davis</b>.
 2019.
 Keeping your data alive with harmonized repositories.
 Western Association of Vertebrate Paleontology, Keynote presentation, Eugene OR.

 ## Publications
+(20) Cherin, M., Cirilli, O., Azzará, B., Bernor, R.L.
+Accepted.
+Equus stenonis (Equidae, Mammalia) from the Early Pleistocene of Pantalla (Italy) and the dispersion of stenonine horses in Europe.
+Bollettino della Società Paleontologica Italiana.

 (19) Omar, C., R.L.
 Bernor, L. Rook.
 In final revision.
 New insights on the early Pleistocene equids from ROca-Neyra (France, Central Europe); implications for the <i>Hipparion</i> LAD and the <i>Equus</i> FAD in Europr.
 Journal of Paleontology.

 (18) Bernor, R.L., M. Beech, F. Bibi.
 In press.
 The Baynunah Equidae, Late Miocene, United Arab Emerites.
 In: Vertebrate Paleobiology and Paleoanthropology Book Series, Springer-Verlag.